yucehasan/student-admission-chatbot/README.md

+# What is Condor Bot

+The Chatbot System provides students with an effective interface to obtain academic program instructions and campus-related information, and other relevant topics.
+The system development focuses on creating a chatbot system which runs on AWS cloud platform powered through a third-party API.
+Students can use the web application of the Student Interface to perform queries about various college matters while the chatbot obtains responses directly from websites to deliver answers.

 # Project Deployment Guide

 This guide explains the steps required to build and deploy the Docker images for the backend and frontend, as well as deploying AWS infrastructure using Terraform.